Meet our community.

 Her writing has been featured on The Huffington Post, Buzzfeed, Autostraddle, Medium’s Cuepoint and For Harriet.
 She really wants to use her voice and talents to inspire and uplift marginalized individuals, particularly trans women of color.
 Her local activism work includes trans advocacy and working with the Solutions Not Punishments Coalition to alleviate the issues of mass incarceration and police brutality in Atlanta.

 Janna A. Zinzi (also known as jaz) is a strategist and storyteller using language and performance to uplift the voices and stories of people of color, especially women and gender non-conforming people.
-Her communications consulting is rooted in social justice; while her writing and dancing explores themes of artistic expression, pop culture, race, feminism, politics, spirituality and travel.
+She has over a decade of experience in strategic communications and public relations working with social justice organizations and advocates, artists and entrepreneurs.